 Asthma overview

 Asthma is a common lung condition that causes occasional breathing difficulties.
-There is no cure for asthma but in most sufferers, available treatments keep their symptoms under control.
+There is no cure for asthma but in most sufferers, available treatments can keep their symptoms under control.

 But around 17 per cent of people with asthma suffer from either difficult-to-treat or severe asthma.